Tonks684/academic-site/content/publication/conference-paper/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  # - Robert Ford
+  - Chih-Yang Hsu
+  - Steve Hood
+  - Ryan Musso
+  - Ceridwen Hopely
+  - Steve Titus
+  - Alexander Krull
+  - Minh Doan
+  - Iain Styles

 # Author notes (optional)
 # author_notes:
   # - 'Equal contribution'
 #   - 'Equal contribution'

 date: '2023-09-01T00:00:00Z'